 VA Black Hills Healthcare System Addictive Disorder Services - Hot Springs, SD

-Va Black Hills Healthcare System Addictive Disorder Services is an inpatient rehab center located at 500 North 5th Street in the 57747 zip code in Hot Springs, SD.
 It is operated by the U. S. Department of Veterans Affairs.
-Va Black Hills Healthcare System Addictive Disorder Services provides methadone for pain management, relapse prevention from naltrexone and suboxone prescription.
-Some of the treatment approaches used by Va Black Hills Healthcare System Addictive Disorder Services include brief intervention, 12 step rehabilitation and relapse prevention.
-Va Black Hills Healthcare System Addictive Disorder Services provides residential addiction treatment, long term rehab and 30 day inpatient rehab.
-It also provides sober living and residential substance abuse treatment.
+Va Black Hills Healthcare System Addictive Disorder Services provides prescribes suboxone, methadone for pain management and buprenorphine maintenance.
+Some of the treatment approaches used by Va Black Hills Healthcare System Addictive Disorder Services include motivational interviewing, counseling for trauma victims and anger management.
+Va Black Hills Healthcare System Addictive Disorder Services provides 30 and 60 day inpatient rehab programs, long-term residential treatment and long term rehab.
+It also provides transitional housing and residential substance abuse treatment.
 Other addiction treatment offered includes treatment for non-substance use addiction disorder.

 Address: 500 North 5th Street, Hot Springs, SD 57747